7RU7H/Archive/Tools/Content-Discovery-Tools/FFUF-Cheatsheet.md

 ```
 ffuf -w /usr/share/seclists/Discovery/Web-Content/directory-list-2.3-small.txt:FUZZ -u $URL/FUZZ
 ```
-The `-t` flag can control the amount threads on ffuf, careful of causing an negligent DoS attack through sending too many requests.
+The `-t` flag can control the amount threads on `ffuf`, careful of causing an negligent DoS attack through sending too many requests.
 Filters and Matcher option help reduce output - very important.
 Filter code `-fc 403` or match by code  `-mc 200` and filter size `-fs 0` display only the most relevant to find the what *maybe* there.

 You can use two wordlists using FUZZ_1 FUZZ_2
 ```bash